 General entry requirements into The Island VI Form are a minimum of five 9 to 5 grades at GCSE for A levels / Level 3 courses.
+However, this may be higher for certain courses.

-Most subjects have specific entry requirements, which can be found in the table opposite.
+Most subjects have specific entry requirements, which can be found in the table on the next page.
 If you do not meet these requirements, an interview will be necessary with the Head of School and possibly parents or carers to determine your suitability for the course and a trial period may be agreed.